 - Symantec (includes Thawte, GeoTrust and RapidSSL)

-Symantec, Thawte, GeoTrust, RapidSSL, WoSign, and StartCom certificates are currently not recommended.
-Companies including Google have untrusted these certificates in recent years, Learn more.
+Older Symantec, Thawte, GeoTrust, RapidSSL, WoSign, and StartCom certificates are currently not recommended.
+Companies including Google have untrusted these certificates, Learn more.

-The following SSL certificates are not supported by iTunes at this time and should be avoided for podcast websites.
+The following SSL certificates are not supported by Apple at this time and should be avoided for podcast websites.

 Blubrry’s PowerPress Sites, a managed WordPress solution for podcasting, includes SSL and HTTP/2 support.